 There are a lot of factors to take into consideration when starting ANY new fitness program.
 First and foremost, make sure you are cleared by your doctor for physical activity.

-You may think HIIT isn’t right for you.
+You may think high intensity interval training isn’t right for you.
 And that’s ok.
 Everyone is different, and you have to do what’s best for you and your body.
 If you’re looking at going to a gym or studio, you’ll want to do your research on different places.

 I’d even ask about nutrition to see how knowledgeable they are.
 Remember, this healthy lifestyle journey we’re all on is about 80% nutrition and 20% fitness.
 If nutrition is something you struggle with, and they’re not able to assist you with that, then you may need to keep looking.